nolearning/articles/courses/coursera_programming_languages.md

     - Before the variable binding “finishes”
     - Afterwards, the expression producing the value is irrelevant
   - There is no way to “assign to” a variable in ML
-    - There is no way to “assign to” a variable in ML
+    - Can only shadow it in a later environment
 * Function

 * Syntax vs. semantics vs. idioms vs. libraries vs. tools